Minime998/obsidian-vault/600-uni-notes/HI209/lecture-17-the-golden-age.md

 - when the film industry was looking down, movies turned to new tech to try and beat television
 - wide lenses, 3d, and colour were all tried
 - mostly large musicals
-- film attenadace continued to plummet however
+- film attendance continued to plummet however
-	- people found out that it was mostly younf people going to the threater
+	- people found out that it was mostly young people going to the theatre
-	- and that these people wanted new European techiniqes
+	- and that these people wanted new European techniques
 	- French new wave was and example
-	- Hollywood started to hire yound people that combined American and European styles
+	- Hollywood started to hire young people that combined American and European styles

 ### Hay's Code and the Film Rating System

-American morals were losening
+American morals were loosening
 - Hay's code was starting to lose power
-- Hay's code was eventualy abanded and replaced by film rating system
+- Hay's code was eventually abended and replaced by film rating system

-## Religeion in America
+## Religion in America

 ### Revivals in American Religion

-After WWI US christans were worrying about the moral direction of the US
+After WWI US christens were worrying about the moral direction of the US
-- poeple like Billy Sunday started to breach about how Ameirca needed to go back to religious roots
+- people like Billy Sunday started to breach about how America needed to go back to religious roots
-- very animated sermen, nationalistic, very religious, shouting, etc...
+- very animated sermon, nationalistic, very religious, shouting, etc...
-- in the 50s revivalist preachers found a big audiance as well since America was going throught change
+- in the 50s revivalist preachers found a big audience as well since America was going through change

 ### Families and the Baby Boom

 A lot of anxiety at the time and religion was seen as a place to turn
-- big familes turned to religion to get their children a moral education
+- big families turned to religion to get their children a moral education

 ### Christianity and Communism